desain/owlbear-emanation/README.md

 # Emanations

 Add emanations to any character.
-Emanations will automatically resize after tokens are scaled, and will display the correct shape for the current grid measurement type.

-## To do
-- Only one notification on unsupported (when change, get builder.
-If builder changed badly, message)

 ![Interface](./docs/header.jpg)

+## Features
+- Emanations will display the correct shape for the current grid type and grid measurement type.
+- Emanations will automatically resize after tokens are scaled.
+- Manage any number of emanations with any color.

 ## Installing